cado-security/product-help/docs/cado-response/discovery-import/aws/aws-s3.md

 hide_title: true
 sidebar_position: 2
 ---
-# AWS S3 Support and Uploading On-Premise Files
+# How to import data from S3

 The Cado platform supports acquisition of data from AWS S3 buckets.
 The two main use cases for this are: